omkar1344patil/rag_pipeline/README.md

 - **Healthcare** - Finding relevant research papers from massive databases
 - **Enterprise search** - Making internal wikis actually useful

-Basically anywhere you have too much text and not enough time.
+Basically anywhere you have too much text or data and not enough time.

 ## A Real Example I've encountered : The GitHub Docs Problem